 Welcome to my website!The first three letters of "jablevine" are my initials, not a request for another vaccine.
 Adam is my middle name; Bone is my mom's last name.
-I am a first-year PhD student with the Department of Economics at the University of Oxford.Caveat: I'm kind of/not really a PhD student.
+I am a second-year PhD student with the Department of Economics at the University of Oxford.Caveat: I'm kind of/not really a PhD student.
 My program is the ''Integrated DPhil (2+2) in economics,'' because Oxford just has to be special 🙄.
 My class, starting in 2022, is the second class admitted to this program, which Oxford advertises as ''similar to that of the integrated five-year PhD ... at leading economics graduate schools worldwide.''
 I'm just going to keep calling it a PhD until someone yells at me.
 Previously, I worked as an economics research assistant for Dr. Benjamin Tereick, a Research Fellow at GPI, a research institute at the University of Oxford.
 Before that, I worked as a junior aerospace economist for Bryce Space and Technology, supporting the NASA Chief Economist, the Air Force Office of Commercial & Economic Analysis, and commercial space companies.With the Bryce team, I researched telecommunications satellites, earth observation satellites, and rockets.
 I really like getting email.
 I also really like talking to people.

 Before coming to Oxford, my research touched on migration, political economy, and agriculture, and how these topics effect growth.
 I've been lucky to do this research from very interesting places.
 For all of 2021, I lived in Sierra Leone, helping to design and implement research programs on energy and health economics.
 I worked with Prof. S.P.
 Harish and his teams in Karnataka and Uttar Pradesh for four months in 2018.
 Research on rural electrification also brought me to Afghanistan several times between 2018-2020